fdcl-gwu/Motor_Tests/README.md

 4) Run a force calibration:
     1. Upload strain_reader.ino to the arduino.
+    2. Open record.py.
+Update the line "text_file = open('/home/mbshbn/Documents/Motor_Tests/Results/robbev1.txt', 'w')" with the location and the name of the text file for data which will be saved later.
+A recommended text file name is 'calib_0.txt'.
+Also, Update the line "location='/dev/ttyACM0'" with the specefic poty name corresponding to the arduino.
+To find the port name, in the Terminal write:
+    ```
+    ls /dev/tty*
+    ```
-    2. With no weight on the sensor aside from the rig, run record.py for several seconds to determine the reading with zero thrust.
-Be sure to edit record.py with a suitable text file name and the port name corresponding to the arduino.
-A recommended text file name is '<motor><voltage>v1.txt'.
+    3. With no weight on the sensor aside from the rig, run record.py for several seconds to determine the reading with zero thrust.
+To do this, open a Terminal in the folder called "python_scripts" located inside the "Motor_Tests", and type the following in the Terminal
+:
+    ```
+    python record.py
+    ```
-    3. Add a known mass to the rig and run record.py again.
-A recommended file name is '<motor><voltage>v2.txt'.
+    4. Add a known mass, for example 46 gr, to the rig and run record.py again.
+Make sure to change the file name in record.py; A recommended file name is 'calib_46.txt'.
 You should now have two text files that contain a single column of data read from the force sensor.
+    5. Repeat step 4, for different masses.

 5) Attach a power supply to the motor and set it at a specific voltage, checking with a multimeter.
 Voltage may drift during the tests so be prepared to adjust the supply accordingly.

-6) Upload step_test.ino and run record.py (remember to update the file name).
+6) Upload step_test.ino and run record.py (remember to update the file name, recommended file name is'<motor><voltage>v2.txt').
 This should take about 15 mins.

 7) Repeat steps 4-6 for each voltage you want to test.
 Let the motor cool between each test to keep the data consistent.
 It is important to do a force calibration before or after every test as the force sensor's readings could change.